I believe humans can achieve self-discovery though travelling and this can happen as long as we live.

 Self-discovery.
 What it looks like

 Most of the times I have no idea what I am doing.
 But learning and discovering is done when you don’t know the outcome.
 I know now how I react in day-to-day situations, And I know what I like and what I don’t from the things which are available in my everyday life.
-I know how to recognise the people I like.
+I know how to recognise the people I love.

 What have I realised?

 I have realised my life is my own to treasure and care for it.
-And I have realised I can decide for myself, even though I decide differently than those around me.
+And I have realised I can decide for myself, even though I choose differently than those around me.
 I do have a word to say in everything concerning me.
 And I should say it!
 And I am!

 Every now and then I miss the feeling of wanderlust, of being lost in an unknown city at midnight.
-This is how I meet my need for variety, the feeling of uncertainty which I get when getting off a train, bus or plane in a foreign country.
+This is how I meet my need for variety, the sense of uncertainty which I get when getting off a train, bus or plane in a foreign country.

 Where I don’t know the language, and I can discover how people there are doing basic chores, in a different way than I do it.
 It makes me realise how narrow is my thinking.
 It shows me there is so much more to be discovered about everything and everyone.
 And I get addicted and thirsty for more.
 To see more and to learn more.